HeardLibrary/digital-scholarship/code/api/python/zotero/README.md

 ## Current limitations

-1. This script does not currently support database caching and conditional GET requests.
-If the dataset is large and changes to it are small, this capability should be added. `requests` caching is enabled, but that only caches previously issued HTTP requests for 5 minutes. `requests` caching generates a SQLite database in the current working directory named `requests_cache.sqlite`.
+1. This script does not currently support database caching. `requests` caching is enabled, but that only caches previously issued HTTP requests for 5 minutes. `requests` caching generates a SQLite database in the current working directory named `requests_cache.sqlite`.
 If this is not desired, the caching can be disabled by commenting out the `requests_cache.install_cache` line in the Imports section of the script.
 2. The script does not do any intrinsic throttling, since the API guide does not suggest any overall rate limits.
 However, it does support Backoff and Retry-After headers from the server when it is overloaded or too many requests are made in a certain period of time.
 When these requests are received, they will be noted in the script console output.
 3. The script does not handle every possible error condition, but if an agent ID is invalid (resulting in a 500 error), it does prompt the user to check the submitted ID.
+In most cases, the script retries after some interval.
 4. Currently, the following API request parameters default to the values shown below.
 If these values are likely to change, they should be made into command line options.
 - library_type='groups'
 - what_to_include='bib,data,coins,citation'